Fecal transplant helps man survive gut infection

 Michael Moeller had suffered for 10 months with debilitating diarrhea.
 Finally, after only one dose and one day, he knew he was over it.

 The treatment was not a new or stronger or different combination of antibiotics, but a fecal microbiota transplant, or FMT, which involves placing the stool of a healthy donor into a sick person’s intestine.
-FMT is showing remarkable results as an effective treatment for Clostridium difficile, a diarrhea that is one of the most deadly, hard-to-eradicate and common infections.
+FMT, which UC Irvine Health is testing in a clinical trial, is showing remarkable results as an effective treatment for Clostridium difficile, a diarrhea that is one of the most deadly, hard-to-eradicate and common infections.

 “I physically felt better the very next day,” Moeller said.
 “I could tell that it was finally gone and that I was on the road to recovery.”